 The Castle was also mentioned by admirers of ‘The Chronicles of Narnia.’
 Many viewers believe the castle to be the inspiration for Cair Paravel, the seat of the kings and queens of Narnia.

-Game of Thrones has attracted visitors from all over the world more recently; however, the castle has been a tourist attraction for centuries.
+The HBO Series has attracted visitors from all over the world more recently; however, the castle has been a tourist attraction for centuries.
 The landscape has always been an inspiration for creatives of romantic plotlines.
 As the poet Robinson Jeffers put it,

 ‘No spot of earth where men have so fiercely for ages of time